Advanced Standing by Proficiency Testing

 LPN/LVN Proficiency Testing

 Chamberlain provides qualified LPN/LVN licensed students with the opportunity to earn the 3-year BSN degree with up to nine proficiency credits.
 Eligible students must be admitted to the BSN program and hold an unrestricted, active license as a practical/vocational nurse from the U.S. or a jurisdiction that is an associate member of the National Council of State Boards of Nursing.
-To earn proficiency credit for NR-224 Fundamentals: Skills/NR-229 Fundamentals – Skills2 and NR-226 Fundamentals: Patient Care, students must successfully complete the Nursing Fundamentals standardized assessment for each course and the nursing skills validation for Nursing Fundamentals-Skills.
-To earn proficiency credit for PSYC-290N Lifespan Development, students must successfully complete the Lifespan Development proficiency exam.
-Students interested in this proficiency testing should contact their academic support advisor immediately upon admission for more details.
+To earn proficiency credit for NR-224 Fundamentals: Skills/NR-229 Fundamentals – Skills and NR-226 Fundamentals: Patient Care, students must successfully complete the Nursing Fundamentals standardized assessment for each course and the nursing skills validation for Nursing Fundamentals-Skills.
+To earn proficiency credit for PSYC-290N Lifespan Development, students must successfully complete a proficiency exam according to the Advanced Standing by Proficiency Testing policy.

 California students enrolled prior to September 2017 may have completed NR-227 to fulfill the NR-226 requirement and earn up to ten proficiency credits.
 Students enrolled in the BSN online option have the opportunity to earn up to six proficiency credits.